 |1: To ensure that agency DEI/Anti-Racist stance is communicated to community partners and professionals and training on this topic and its intersection with our work is provided

 2: Use information to shape bystander intervention education for staff/volunteers/Board of Directors.

-We are organizing Ion Center staff, volunteers, and Board of Directors to further pursue familiarity, comfort and trust in our community by identifying specific underserved populations in order to foster genuine relationships with lived experience and experts within those specific populations, engaging our community in programs, volunteering, and outreach through and beyond May 2022.
+We are organizing Ion Center staff, volunteers, and Board of Directors to further pursue familiarity, comfort and trust in our community by identifying specific underserved populations in order to foster genuine relationships with lived experience and experts within those specific populations, engaging our community in programs, volunteering, and outreach.

 Identify relationships in our community that we want to nurture and grow.
 Identify specific underserved populations we want to provide more outreach to in our community

 |June 2021 September 2021

 |DEI Committee Relationships Pillar

 Make list of events in the BIPOC community that we could be attending or are not currently awareHold meetings with BIPOC community leaders to build trust and rapport

 |DEI Committee / Relationships Pillar Leadership and Staff

 |Host quarterly forums with BIPOC community leaders who are helping us continue to be inclusive with our agencies DEI workION Center staff become involved with at least 5-10 BIPOC community events or activitiesHost at least 1 event a year focusing on the BIPOC community